elegantchaos/Novy/README.md

 Новый is the spiritual successor to an old product of mine, [Neu](https://elegantchaos.com/neu/).

-Neu existed to make it easy to create new files in the Finder, using a right-click contextual menu.
+Neu originally existed to make it easy to create new files in the Finder, using a right-click contextual menu.
 I've always been a Mac user primarily, but it filled in a tiny gap for me where I thought that Windows worked better.
-It had some templating abilities which meant that you could create new files that had some value pre-filled.

-I retired that app a while back, when I started working on Sketch, as I didn't have time to maintain it.
+I retired it a while back, when I started working on Sketch, as I didn't have time to maintain it.

+Although a desktop app, as Neu it developed, I added some templating abilities which meant that you could create new files that had some values pre-filled.
+Before I canned it, I was thinking of making a companion command-line tool.

-For a while now though I've been wishing I had something similar, although my main use case now is actually from the command line.
+For a while now though I've been wishing I had something like the Neu command line tool that I never got round to.
 I want to be able to make new files (or groups of files) easily, from a template.
 I want certain values to be filled in dynamically.
 I want an arbitrary script to run as part of the setup process, so that other things can happen (for example, a git repo can be created, or git-submodules can be installed and fetched).

 That is what Новый is for.

+### The Name

+An aside on the name.
+It means "new" in Russian.
+I picked it partly because I like Russian, partly in homage to Neu (which was a bastardised version of the German word for "new".
+A rough English pronounciation would be "novvy".

+I'm not a native Russian speaker, so the cyrillic keyboard isn't normally configured for me.
+Thus I've called the executable `novy` (just the one v!).

+Feel free to rename it back to Новый locally if you can type it easily :)

 ## Installation

-For now, you need to clone it, build it, and copy the built executable yourself.
+One day it may become a full application like Neu, but for now it's a command line tool, and you need to clone it, build it, and copy the built executable yourself.

     git clone git@github.com:elegantchaos/novy.git
     swift build --configuration release
     cp .build/release/novy /usr/local/bin/ # or some other location where you put executables

-### Pronounciation

-An aside on the name.
-It means "new" in Russian.
-I picked it partly because I like Russian, partly in homage to Neu (which was a sort of bastardised version of the German word for "new".
-A rough English pronounciation would be "novvy".

-I'm a native English speaker, so the cyrillic keyboard isn't normally accessible to me.
-Thus I've called the executable `novy` (just the one v there).
-Feel free to rename it back to Новый locally if you can type it easily :)

 ## Usage